Back to Blog

 They deserve sites that don't break.
 That don't get hacked.
 That load instantly.
 That don't require constant maintenance.

 That's what we build now.
-Custom Next.js sites, hand-coded, deployed on Vercel, built to last.
+Custom Next.js sites, hand-coded, deployed on Vercel, built to last without ongoing intervention.

 Is WordPress Right for You?

 Maybe.
-If you need to publish content daily and want to manage it yourself without touching code, WordPress with a good managed host is still a valid choice.
+If you need to publish blog content daily and want to manage it yourself without touching code, WordPress with good managed hosting is still a valid choice for the right project.

-But if you want performance, security, and a site that just works without ongoing maintenance – we should talk.
+But if you want performance, security, and a site that just works without ongoing maintenance — book a strategy call and we'll scope what a Next.js build would look like for your business.